sarahrosehassan/find-primes/README.md

 If the integer is even, list all occurences of 2 that divide the integer.
 The number of ocurrences is determined by the number of times the integer can be divided by 2.

-If the integer is odd, list all occurence of odd numbers that divide the integer starting with 3.
+If the integer is odd, list all occurence of odd prime numbers that divide the integer starting with 3.
+The integer is repeatedly divided.

 When the integer cannot be divided anymore and a prime number is left, list that prime number.